sirthias/parboiled2/README.rst

 .. code:: Scala

-    libraryDependencies += "org.parboiled" %% "parboiled" % "2.0.1"
+    libraryDependencies += "org.parboiled" %% "parboiled" % "2.1.0"

-The latest released version is **2.0.1**.
+The latest released version is **2.1.0**.
 It is available for Scala 2.10.3+ as well as Scala 2.11.

-*parboiled2* has only one single dependency that it will transitively pull into your classpath: shapeless_ (currently version 2.0.0). **Note:** Consequently, if your project also has ``"io.spray" %% "spray-routing"`` as a dependency you will need to change this to ``"io.spray" %% "spray-routing-shapeless2"`` in order for your project to continue to build since Spray uses Shapeless 1.x.
+*parboiled2* has only one single dependency that it will transitively pull into your classpath: shapeless_ (currently version 2.1.0).

+**Note:** If your project also uses ``"io.spray" %% "spray-routing"`` you'll need to change this to ``"io.spray" %% "spray-routing-shapeless2"`` in order for your project to continue to build since the "regular" spray builds use shapeless 1.x.

 Once on your classpath you can use this single import to bring everything you need into scope: